 When the electricity doesn’t flow: Attacks on public utilities

-A study by the Ponemon Institute revealed that 90 percent of utilities in the United States, England, Germany, Australia, Mexico and Japan, and many more, were victims of at least one successful cyber attack.
-More than 700 security experts working in critical infrastructures were surveyed.
-The participants reported that about half of the attacks led to downtime in utility service.
+A study by the Ponemon Institute revealed that 90 percent of utilities in the United States, England, Germany, Australia, Mexico, Japan and many other countries, were victims of at least one successful cyber attack.
+More than 700 security experts working in critical infrastructure were surveyed.
+The participants reported that about half the attacks led to downtime in utility service.

-The blogpost „Critical infrastructures – probably the most vulnerable point of a country“ already gave an insight about the devastating consequences of a cyber attack on public utilities.
+The blogpost „Critical infrastructure – probably the most vulnerable point of a country“ provides an insight on the devastating consequences of a cyber attack on public utilities.
 An attack that causes a blackout would lead, among other things, to the collapse of the traffic system and the failure of cooling systems.
-Especially in hospitals, the refrigeration of special vaccines or medicines is essential for their efficiency.
+Especially in hospitals, the refrigeration of special vaccines or medicines is essential for their efficacy.

-An attack on the Ukrainian power grid showed that hackers are quite capable of shutting down critical infrastructures: Shortly before Christmas 2015, cyber criminals took over the country’s infrastructure.
-An employee opened an email containing a malicious program that installed the malware “Black Energy” which eventually led to the failure of the supply systems.
+An attack on the Ukrainian power grid showed that hackers are quite capable of shutting down critical infrastructure: Shortly before Christmas 2015, cyber criminals took over the country’s infrastructure.
+An employee opened an email containing a malicious program that installed the malware “Black Energy,” which eventually led to the failure of supply systems.
 The result: 700,000 people had no electricity for about 24 hours.

 Increasing number of attacks on the healthcare sector

-In recent years, healthcare facilities have increasingly become the focus of cybercriminal activities.
+In recent years, healthcare facilities have increasingly become the focus of cybercrime.
 In 2016, hackers introduced a malicious program into the network of the Lukas Hospital in Neuss.
 The hospital had to switch back to the use of paper and pen.
-Radiotherapy for cancer patients had to be stopped and the emergency room had to be shut down.
+Radiotherapy for cancer patients had to be stopped, and the emergency room had to be shut down.

-In 2018, the Fürstenfeldbruck Clinic had to manage daily work without their computers for more than a week – due to a cyber attack.
+In 2018, the Fürstenfeldbruck Clinic had to manage daily work without their computers for more than a week – because of a cyber attack.
 Only patients who were seriously injured or ill were taken to the hospital.
 In summer of 2019, several facilities of the German Red Cross were attacked.